-In 1815, a special election was held to confirm the legality of Henry Clay’s election to the the 14th Congress, as he was serving as a foreign minster during the regular election.
-Clay’s elected was confirmed without opposition.
+In 1815, a special election was held to confirm the legality of Henry Clay’s election to the the Fourteenth Congress, as he was serving as a foreign minster during the regular election.
+Clay’s election was confirmed without opposition.

 In 1816, a special election was held in which Thomas Fletcher was elected to replace James Clarke, who had resigned.